cdapio/cdap/cdap-docs/developer-guide/source/getting-started/building-apps.rst

 +++++++++++++++++++++++++++++++

-Before running an Example Applications, check that an instance of CDAP is running and available; if not follow the instructions for `Starting and Stopping Standalone CDAP. <start-stop-cdap>`
+Before running an Example Applications, check that an instance of CDAP is running and available; if not follow the instructions for :ref:`Starting and Stopping Standalone CDAP. <start-stop-cdap>`

 If you can reach the CDAP Console through a browser at `http://localhost:9999/ <http://localhost:9999/>`__, CDAP is running.